jeeb/avisynth/distrib/Readme/readme_history.txt

   parameters like SincFilter or LanczosFilter: optional "taps" Default taps=15

-  UserDefined2Resize "cii[b]f[c]f[src_left]f[src_top]f[src_width]f[src_height]f"
+  UserDefined2Resize "cii[b]f[c]f[s]f[src_left]f[src_top]f[src_width]f[src_height]f"
-  parameters like BicubicResize: Optional "b" and "c" Default b=121.0, c=19.0
+  parameters like BicubicResize, plus an 's' - support: Optional "b", "c" and "s" Default b=121.0, c=19.0, s=2.3
+  ("s" parameter is available from 3.7.3 test10)

   and their equivalent for the ConvertToXXXX family:
   "sinpow",  "sinclin2" and "userdefined2"

-  - Add "param1" and "param2" to ConvertToXXXX where "chromaresample" parameter exists.
+  - Add "param1", "param2" and "param3" (since test10) to ConvertToXXXX where "chromaresample" parameter exists.
   Now it is possible to use chromaresample with nondefault settings.

-  param1 will set 'taps', 'b', or 'p', while param2 sets 'c' parameter for resizers where applicable.
+  param1 will set 'taps', 'b', or 'p', while param2 sets 'c' parameter for resizers where applicable. param3 (since test10) sets 's' parameter for userdefined2 (UserDefined2Resize)

-  b,c: bicubic (1/3.0, 1/3.0), userdefined2 (121.0, 19.0)
+  b,c: bicubic (1/3.0, 1/3.0)
+  b,c,s: userdefined2 (121.0, 19.0, 2.3)
   taps: lanczos (3), blackman (4), sinc (4), sinclin2 (15)
   p: gauss (30.0), sinpow (2.5)
-  'param1' and 'param2' are always float.
+  'param1', 'param2' and "param3" are always float.
 For 'taps' 'param1' is truncated to integer internally.
-  When a resizer does not use parameters they are simply ignored.
+  When a resizer does not use one or more parameters they are simply ignored.

 **test5**
 - Add avs_video_frame_get_pixel_type and avs_video_frame_amend_pixel_type to C interface as well